Chipsee/Documentation/docs/source/PCs/ARM/AM335X/Manuals/Software/Android.rst

         > adb shell pm list packages
         > adb uninstall com.sohu.inputmethod.sogou

-    * The ``pm list`` command gets the full name of the app, as shown in the figure below.
+    * The ``pm list`` command gets the full name of the app, as shown on the figure below.

     .. figure:: /Media/ARM/A8/Software/Android/App_Installed.jpeg
        :align: center